oalotaik/dog-breed-classification/README.md

 3. names_dogs.py: a list containing the breed labels
 4. screenshot.JPG: screenshot of the web app

-# Instructions for running the Python scripts:
+# Instructions for running the app:
 The web app is not hosted.
 So, to run it, follow the instructions below:
 1. Download all files and folders in the same order they are organized here
 2. Run the following command in the app's directory to run your web app: `python app.py`